I love what I do, but let’s face it. Even the best jobs drop a little bat crap on you once in a while.

 11. Walking in may mean walking out.

 Whoops.
 That’s 11 things that drive me bat crap.
-Oh well.
-I guess I was just prickly this week.
+Oh, well.
+I guess I was just prickly.
 I know my readers never do these annoying things at their vet, so I just should have kept all this to myself.